Cosmetic acupuncture, also sometimes called facial acupuncture, aims to improve your appearance.

 But you must use them up within 120 days!
 Each cosmetic acupuncture treatment reinforces the next.
 It would not work so well if you only came once a month for 10 months.

 Definitely not!
-Botox treatment injects a poison into your skin and your body reacts by seeming to puff up a bit, making it look younger.
+Botox treatment injects a poison into your skin.
+Your body reacts by seeming to puff up a bit, making it look younger.
 Not to get too technical, but every medication or drug, being so concentrated, has a primary and a secondary action.
 The primary action is what you want.
 The secondary eventually follows if you take enough of the stuff, and few of us like it.

-Acupuncture works on an entirely different basis.
-The ideas behind traditional acupuncture include 'Qi' and 'Blood'.
-(Click on the words to find out more, but be aware some of the ideas are very different to those of normal 'Western' medicine!)
+Acupuncture works on a different basis.
+The ideas behind traditional acupuncture include ‘Qi‘ and ‘Blood‘.
+(Click on the words to find out more, because the ideas are very different to those of normal ‘Western’ medicine!)

-The theory behind this particular form of acupuncture is that the needles encourage Qi to stimulate your Blood to nourish and heal the area needled.
+The theory behind traditional acupuncture is that the needles encourage Qi to stimulate your Blood.
+Your Blood nourishes and heals the area needled.
 Re-nourished, it looks younger and fuller.

 Traditional acupuncture, on other parts of your body, arms and legs – even your ears! – helps this work better.

 But nothing is injected.
-So your body won't have to detoxify itself of any stuff injected.
+So your body won’t have to detoxify itself from any stuff injected.

-On the other hand, your body may - after receiving traditional acupuncture - go through a natural process of detoxification, clearing out the old and encouraging the new.
+On the other hand, your body may – after receiving traditional acupuncture – go through a natural process of detoxification.
+This clears out the old and encourages the new.

-Consequently we strongly suggest you drink lots of water for a few days after the treatment.
-This helps your body wash out old stuff and the new fluids also help your Blood.
+We suggest you drink lots of water for a few days after the treatment.
+This helps your body wash out old stuff and the new fluids help your Blood.

-They are inserted individually into specific acupuncture places on your skin, sometimes with a small spring-loaded device to push them in quickly.
+We put them in individually.
+They go into specific acupuncture places on your skin, sometimes with a small spring-loaded device to push them in quickly.